devbyaccident/terraform-workshop/exercises/07/README.md

 Which should give you something like:

 ```
-Error: Unassigned variable
+Error: No value for required variable

+  on variables.tf line 4:
+   4: variable "student_alias" {

-The input variable "student_alias" has not been assigned a value.
-This is a
+The root module input variable "student_alias" is not set, and has no default value.
+Use a -var or -var-file command line argument to provide a
-bug in Terraform; please report it in a GitHub issue.
+value for this variable.
 ```

 ### Syntactical Errors